Picture of Young Ademola Obafemi

 Publications

-2 Young, A. O. (2022).
-Specialization versus Diversification as alternative Strategies for Sustainable Growth in Resource-Rich Developing Countries: the case of Nigeria.
-Studia Universitatis Vasile Goldiş, Arad - Seria Ştiinţe Economice, 32(3), 1-47.
+3 Young, A. O. (2022).
+Specialization versus Diversification as alternative Strategies for Sustainable Growth in Resource-Rich Developing Countries: Case of Nigeria.
+Studia Universitatis Vasile Goldiş, Arad - Seria Ştiinţe Economice, 32(3), 1-47.-Updated on: 06Jun23

-4 Olaniyi, C. O., Young, A. O., Vo, X. V., & Al-Faryan, M. A. S. (2022).
+5 Olaniyi, C. O., Young, A. O., Vo, X. V., & Al-Faryan, M. A. S. (2022).
 Do institutional framework and its threshold matter in the sensitivity of CEO pay to firm performance?
 Fresh insights from an emerging market economy.
-Managerial and Decision Economics, 1–18.
+Managerial and Decision Economics, 1–18.-Updated on: 06Jun23

-9 Young, A.O.
+12 Young, A.O.
 (2019).
 Does Reduction in Inequality of Income Distribution Matter for Poverty Reduction?
 Evidence from Nigeria’s Poverty Trends.
-International Research Journal of Finance and Economics, 1(172), 48-71.
+International Research Journal of Finance and Economics, 1(172), 48-71.-Updated on: 28May22

-14 Young, A.O.
+17 Young, A.O.
 (2018).
 Impact of Labour Force Dynamics on Economic Growth in Nigeria: An Empirical Analysis Using ARDL Bounds Testing Approach.
-Journal of Resources Development and Management, 42 (1), 31-46.
+Journal of Resources Development and Management, 42 (1), 31-46.-Updated on: 28May22

-16 Obafemi, Y.A., Olofin, O.P. & Abogan, O.P.
+19 Obafemi, Y.A., Olofin, O.P. & Abogan, O.P.
 (2014).
 Population Age Structures and Economic Growth in Nigeria.
 Journal of Demography and Social Statistics, JDSS, Maiden Edition, Department of Demography and Social Statistics, Obafemi Awolowo University, Ile-Ife.
 Pg.
-170-185.
+170-185.-Updated on: 28May22